-Section 30 of this bill requires that in an emergency proceeding, the person taking a child into protective custody must make a good faith effort to determine whether there is reason to know that the child is an Indian child and contact any tribe of which the child is or may be a member.
-Section 30 provides that in a child custody proceeding, if a person is required to determine whether a child is an Indian child, the person is required to make a good faith effort to make such a determination by consulting, at a minimum, with certain persons.
+Section 30 of this bill [requires that in an emergency proceeding, the person taking a child into protective custody must make a good faith effort to determine whether there is reason to know that the child is an Indian child and contact any tribe of which the child is reason to know that the child is an Indian child and contact any tribe of which the child is required to determine whether a child is an Indian child, the person is required to make a good faith effort to make such a determination by consulting [, at a minimum,] with certain persons.
 Section 30 also establishes the circumstances in which a court or person has reason to know that a child is an Indian child and imposes certain requirements on a court concerning the procedure for verifying whether a child is an Indian child.

-Section 31 of this bill provides that if there is reason to know in an emergency proceeding that a child is an Indian child, the Division is required, if the nature of the emergency allows, to notify any tribe of which the child is or may be a member and provide certain information, including a statement that the tribe has a right to participate in the proceeding as a party or in an advisory capacity.
-Section 31 also imposes certain requirements relating to: (1) the provision of notice of a child custody proceeding if there is reason to know that a child alleged to be within the court's jurisdiction is an Indian child; and (2) the hearing requiring such notice.
+Section 31 of this bill [provides] requires the person taking a child into protective custody in an emergency proceeding to make a good faith effort to determine whether there is reason to know that the child is an Indian child and, if there is reason to know [iman emergency proceeding] that [a] the child is an Indian child, the [Division] appropriate agency which provides child welfare services is required, if the nature of the emergency allows, to notify any tribe of which the child is or may be a member and provide certain information, including a statement that the tribe has a right to participate in the proceeding as a party or in an advisory capacity.
+Section 31 also imposes certain requirements relating to: (1) the provision of notice of a child custody proceeding if there is reason to know that a child alleged to be within the court's jurisdiction is an Indian child; and (2) the hearing [requiring such notice.] regarding the proceeding.

-Section 32 of this bill provides that if a court finds at a hearing in a child custody proceeding that there is reason to know that a child is an Indian child, at least one qualified expert witness must testify regarding certain information.
+Section 32 of this bill provides that if a court finds at a hearing in a child custody proceeding that [there is reason to know that] a child is an Indian child, at least one qualified expert witness must testify regarding certain information.
 If a qualified witness is required to testify, section 32 requires the petitioner in the proceeding to contact the tribe of the Indian child and request that the tribe identify one or more persons who can testify as a qualified witness.
 Additionally, section 32 authorizes a court to hear supplemental testimony from certain professionals.

-Section 33 of this bill provides that if there is reason to know that a child in a child custody proceeding is an Indian child and active efforts, which are efforts that are affirmative, active, thorough, timely and intended to maintain or reunite an Indian child with the Indian child's family, are required, the court is required to determine whether active efforts have been made to prevent the breakup of or to reunite the family.
-Section 33 establishes requirements relating to active efforts and sets forth actions that may be included in active efforts.
+Section 33 of this bill provides that if [there is reason to know that] a child in a child custody proceeding is an Indian child and active efforts, which are efforts that are affirmative, active, thorough, timely and intended to maintain or reunite an Indian child with the Indian child's family, are required, the court is required to determine whether active efforts have been made to prevent the breakup of or to reunite the family.
+Section 33 establishes requirements relating to active efforts. fand sets forth actions that may be included in active efforts.]